physlin/detector-calibration/README.md

 ## Citations

-If you use this software, please cite the following paper.
+*If you use this software, please cite the following papers:*

 Croton, L. C., ... and Kitchen, M.J., 2021.
 Detector calibration for effective DT ring artefact supressionwith polychromatic X-ray sources.
 In Press.